Champagne Philipponnat - Réserve perpétuelle non dosé

 Wine rated (2026 guide) 91/100

-A beautiful fruit with notes of white fruit and citrus.
-The register is beautiful with well-defined aromas of primary freshness and minerality that bring depth.
-The palate is chiseled with a slender and precise structure.
+A beautiful wine with notes of white fruit and citrus.
+The profile is elegant, with well-defined aromas that highlight its primary freshness and minerality, which lend depth.
+The palate is refined, with a slender, precise structure.

 About the estate: